rosell-dk/js-expression/README.md

 This library allows you to tokenize, parse and evaluate javascript expressions.
 No more, no less.
 No eval()!

-Note: Although the library is functional, it is not *quite* ready for production.
-Soon, my friend.

 ## Usage:

 ```javascript